The party responsible for processing your data is

 Data protection agreements have been concluded with all data-receiving companies of CARIAD and the Volkswagen Group to ensure a high level of data protection.

-If we transfer personal data to affiliated companies or service providers outside the European Economic Area (EEA), the transfer will only take place if the third country has been confirmed by the EU Commission to have an adequate level of data protection or if other appropriate and sufficient data protection guarantees (e.g. EU standard data protection clauses) are concluded.
+If we transfer personal data to affiliated companies or service providers outside the European Economic Area (EEA), the transfer will only take place if the third country has been confirmed by the EU Commission to have an adequate level of data protection, if other appropriate and sufficient data protection guarantees (e.g. EU standard data protection clauses) are concluded or if Art 49 Par 1 GDPR allows us such a transfer.

 4. Data storage and deletion